Subsurface Scattering

 milk and

 skin.
-In the fall of 2000, I was
+In the fall of 2000, we were

 investigating alternatives to the Monte Carlo methods, which resulted